Why You Can’t Stop Overthinking, Even When Life Feels Fine

 • State-Sanctioned Violence: The generations before us grew up in specific national contexts, such as the Cultural Revolution and Cambodian Genocide

-• Immigration pressures: Our parents come to a foreign land will have to deal with culture shock, language barriers, racism, and lack of community and support.
-With so much pressures, the priority is survival, and not emotional well-being.
+• Immigration pressures: Our parents come to a foreign land have to deal with culture shock, language barriers, racism, and lack of community and support.
+With so much pressure, the priority is survival, and not emotional well-being.

-• Model Minority Myth: The pressure to “succeed,” be productive, and assimilate is dehumanizing and insidiously builds internalized racism and self-loathing
+• Model Minority Myth: The pressure to “succeed,” be productive, and assimilate is dehumanizing and insidiously builds internalized racism and self-loathing.
+If you’re interested, I discuss the model minority myth in this article: Model Minority Myth: It’s History and Impact on Asian Communities.

 The inheritance of this intergenerational trauma can lead to us developing patterns like: